 4. The demand for independent consultants is higher than ever

-More and more corporations are showing interest towards independent consulting, driving a higher number of opportunities and sending an encouraging signal for soon-to-be-independents.
+More and more corporations are showing interest in independent consulting, driving a higher number of opportunities and sending an encouraging signal for soon-to-be-independents.
 OdgersConnect (2017) surveyed 250 senior executives from companies in UK, Switzerland, Netherlands and Germany.
 76% reported that their company had spent more than £5 million on consulting in the past two years.
 While most of their request for external help was fulfilled by traditional consulting firms, the organizations surveyed were opening up to independent consulting.
 More specifically, the executives appreciated the higher quality, flexibility and cost-effectiveness delivered by independents.

 5. Independent consultants earn more than in their past employments